Types of Degrees Health Aide Majors Are Getting

 Skills for Health Aide Majors

-health aide majors are found most commonly in careers in which the following skills are important:
+A major in health aide prepares you for careers in which the following skill-sets are crucial:

 - Service Orientation - Actively looking for ways to help people.

 - Social Perceptiveness - Being aware of others' reactions and understanding why they react as they do.

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Monitoring - Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.